cu-csci-4253-datacenter/kubernetes-tutorial/05-guestbook/README.md

 # Example: Guestbook application on Kubernetes

-This directory contains the source code and Kubernetes manifests for Python Guestbook application from the Kubernetes distribution.
-Follow the tutorial at https://kubernetes.io/docs/tutorials/stateless-application/guestbook/.
+This directory contains the source code and Kubernetes manifests for a Python Guestbook application following the similar tutorial in [the Kubernetes distribution](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/).
 The differences in this version is that the `php-redis` application has been replaced with the `python-redis` application and that application implements a Flask web service.

 This example solves some of the issues in the previous steps of our Kubernetes tutorial -- rather than use an application with a local database, the application is using a network database based on [Redis](https://redis.com/).
 In order to support load balancing you could set the Redis server to be a primary/secondary setup (that's what the Kubernetes tutorial does) but we just use a single Redis server.